iconify/website/docs/icon-components/svelte/index.md

 <Icon icon="mdi-light:home" />
 ```

-### Sapper / SvelteKit {#sapper}
+### SvelteKit {#sveltekit}

-Component is compatible with Sapper and SvelteKit.
+Component is compatible with SvelteKit.
 Syntax is the same as with Svelte.

 The component does not retrieve icon data until it is mounted.
 For server side rendering it means generated HTML will not include SVGs,